 3. Sonoran Shovel-Nosed Snake

-The Sonoran shovel-nosed snake is one of the most difficult to decipher because it defies the rhyme we shared, and the red touches yellow if the snake shows that color instead of white.
-The best way to tell this snake from a coral is to look at the nose.
-It will be white or yellow on a Sonoran shovel-nosed snake instead of black.
+The Sonoran Shovel-nosed Snake is one of the most difficult to decipher because it defies the rhyme we shared, and the red touches yellow if the snake shows that color instead of white.
+The best way to tell this snake from a Coral Snake is to look at the nose.
+It will be white or yellow on a Sonoran Shovel-nosed Snake instead of black.
 However, you can also easily tell because the two snakes live in entirely different regions in the United States.
 The Coral Snake lives in the Southeast U.S., while the Sonoran Shovel-nosed Snake lives in the Southwest U.S.

 4. Red Rat Snake

-The last type of snake that closely resembles the coral snake is the red rat snake.
-This species is a type of non-venomous corn snake that you can find all over the United States.
-These snakes are often mistaken for coral snakes because of the red and yellow bands, but you will be able to tell it’s not because there are no black bands.
+The last type of snake that closely resembles the Coral Snake is the Red Rat Snake.
+This species is a type of non-venomous snake that you can find all over the United States.
+These snakes are often mistaken for Coral Snakes because of the red and yellow bands, but you will be able to tell it’s not because there are no black bands.

 Where Do Coral Snakes Hide?

-Coral snakes are a shy breed that will try to avoid you if it sees you coming and would much prefer you left it alone.
+Coral Snakes are a shy breed that will try to avoid you if they see you coming and would much prefer you leave them alone.
 Unfortunately, these snakes tend to hide in places where we catch them by surprise, like a woodpile or among rocks we might be climbing on while on a hike.
 They are in tall grass and like to stay by the tree line where there are multiple options for food.

 Can I Pick Up a Non-Poisonous Snake?